ishah347/CS-51-Introduction-to-Computer-Science-II/README.md

 ## Miniml-Evaluator-using-Ocaml

-Implementation of a small subset of the OCaml language.
+Implementation of a small subset of the OCaml language that is Turing complete.